Akhil-Suresh/golearn/doc/goRoutine.md

 Hello #5
 ```

 Each time we execute above program the value will get changed.
-The reason for such a behaviour is that each go routine is rasing to finish its task since its all run in parallel.
+The reason for such a behaviour is that each go routine is racing to finish its task since they all run in parallel.

 So the solution to this is to synchronise these two functions together.

 This can be acheived by Mutex.
 Mutex is basically a lock the application is going to honour.
 A simple Mutex is locked or unlocked.
 So if a Mutex is locked and something is trying to manipulate its value, the something has to wait till the Mutex is in unlocked state so that the something can obtain the Mutex lock itself and perform the alteration.
-So what we can do with it is we can protect parts of our code so that only one entity can perfom alteration to our code at a time and typically why we use it is to protect out data.
+So what we can do with it is we can protect parts of our code so that only one entity can perfom alteration to our code at a time and typically why we use it is to protect our data.

 with RWMutex as many things can read our data but only one thing can write to that data, and if anything is reading we can't write to it at all.